fullcalendar/fullcalendar-docs/_posts/2021-03-04-engineer-redesigns-company-homepage.md

 Just to be clear, I'm an engineer, **not** a graphic design person.
 I wasn't sure if any of these ideas would translate to the screen.
 After hiring an [extremely talented designer](http://allie-surdovel.com/), I would find out.

 I intended the first section to have a depiction of FullCalendar's calendar product.
 It transitions into a Star Wars-esque space scroll of code underneath.
-Lucky this worked out!
-What did **not** make the cut were my unorthodox button and tab styles because they didn't look clickable:
+Luckily this worked out!
+What did **not** make the cut were my unorthodox button and tab styles.
+They didn't look clickable:

 <div class='bleedout'>
   <div class='split-image'>